-Introducing Liam Byrne – Robert Byrne Hairdressing’s Resident Trichologist
+Introducing Liam Byrne – Resident Trichologist at Robert Byrne Hairdressing in Navan, County Meath

 What Does A Trichologist Do?

 Trichology is the science of the structure, function and diseases of the human hair.
-An initial consultation is likely to last up to an hour, and will gives you the opportunity to discuss any issues or problems in confidence.
-During this time, Liam will ask many questions including:
+An initial consultation is likely to last up to an hour and will give you the opportunity to discuss any hair issues or problems you may have, in the strictest of confidence.

 Alopecia is a blanket term for hair loss of any kind.
 There are many types and causes of hair loss (alopecia), most of which can be effectively treated.
 Hair loss may be genetically inherited, or it may be caused by a variety of other factors including protein or other dietary deficiency, hormonal imbalance, and stress.
 Hair loss can also be the first sign of an otherwise undiagnosed or undetected underlying illness.

-Can occur after infectious scalp disorders or, more rarely, they are auto-immune conditions (when the body attacks the hair follicle as it would invading bacteria).
+Scarring Alopecia can occur after infectious scalp disorders or, more rarely, auto-immune conditions (when the body attacks the hair follicle).

-Other types of alopecia that you may have heard of include Alopecia Areata (still), Alopecia Totalis, Alopecia Universalis and Traction Alopecia (there are others, too).
-These are all entirely distinct from Androgentic Alopecia (above) and have a much better chance of responding to professional diagnosis and treatment
+Other types of alopecia include Alopecia Areata (still), Alopecia Totalis, Alopecia Universalis and Traction Alopecia.
+These are all entirely distinct from Androgenetic Alopecia (above) and have a much better chance of responding to professional diagnosis and treatment

 Book Your Hair Loss Consultation with the Trichologist at Robert Byrne Hairdressing Salon in Navan, County Meath